ScoubDoub/STI-FIGHTER/README.md

 # STI-FIGHTER
-Try to make a game like Street fighter with python
+Try to make a game like Street fighter in Lua